Profile

 Research

-I develop adaptable, intelligent assistants in the physical world with multimodal sensing techniques and human-AI interaction designs.
-I achieve this by ubiquitously digitizing user behavior (pose, gesture, gaze, activity, speech, etc.) and designing helpful intervention with practical devices, such as smartwatch.
+I develop adaptable, intelligent assistants in the physical world with multimodal sensing techniques and human-AI collaboration designs.
+I achieve this by ubiquitously digitizing user behavior (pose, gesture, gaze, activity, speech, etc.) and designing helpful intervention (when, what, and how) with practical devices.
 I explore ways to use AI systems accountably when ML models are not reliable in critical domains like healthcare and well-being support.
-I investigate the following research agendas:
+I investigate the following agendas and am working on the projects listed below.:

-1. how we develop reliable AI assistants from imperfect sensing and machine learning [Health / Well-Being]
+1. How we develop reliable AI assistants from imperfect sensing and machine learning [Health]

 Honors and Awards